 Oggetto:

 Risultati dell'apprendimento attesi

-CONOSCENZA E COMPRENSIONE: gli/le studenti/esse comprenderanno gli aspetti essenziali della questione religiosa e filosofica nella storia culturale dell’India, del pensiero buddhista e dell’Asia orientale.- CAPACITÀ DI APPLICARE CONOSCENZA E COMPRENSIONE, AUTONOMIA DI GIUDIZIO E ABILITÀ COMUNICATIVE: gli/le studenti/esse comprenderanno gli aspetti essenziali delle dottrine spiegate.
-Comprenderanno criticamente le tematiche trattate.
+CONOSCENZA E COMPRENSIONE: gli/le studenti/esse comprenderanno gli aspetti essenziali della questione religiosa e filosofica della pratica nella storia culturale dell’India, del pensiero buddhista e dell’Asia orientale.
+Inoltre sapranno orientarsi in alcuni importanti dibattiti metodologici relativi allo studio del pensiero dell'Asia.- CAPACITÀ DI APPLICARE CONOSCENZA E COMPRENSIONE, AUTONOMIA DI GIUDIZIO E ABILITÀ COMUNICATIVE: gli/le studenti/esse comprenderanno gli aspetti essenziali delle dottrine spiegate.
+Acquisiranno importanti strumenti critici per comprendere criticamente le tematiche trattate, come ad esempio (ma non solo): la questione dell'orientalismo nelle religioni e filosofie asiatiche, l'applicabilità delle categorie storiografiche europee alle religioni dell'Asia, le possibilità di elaborare approcci non eurocentrici al pensiero asiatico, ecc.
 Inoltre saranno in grado di esporre il contenuto delle lezioni, formulare giudizi autonomi sulle tematiche spiegate durante le lezioni e usare strumenti bibliografici specifici (manuali, saggi, repertori).

-- KNOWLEDGE AND UNDERSTANDING: the students will understand essential aspects of the religious and philosophical question of practices in the cultural history of Indian, Buddhist and East-Asian thought.-
+- KNOWLEDGE AND UNDERSTANDING: the students will understand essential aspects of the religious and philosophical question of practices in the cultural history of Indian, Buddhist and East-Asian thought.
+Moreover, they will recognize some fundamental critical themes and methodological debates concerning Asian thought.-

-APPLYING KNOWLEDGE AND UNDERSTANDING, MAKING JUDGEMENTS, COMMUNICATION SKILLS: the students will understand the essential aspects of the doctrines explained.
-Moreover, they will be able to present the content of the lectures and make autonomous judgements on the subjects explained during the lectures and will familiarize with specific bibliographical tools (handbooks, essays, reference works).
+APPLYING KNOWLEDGE AND UNDERSTANDING, MAKING JUDGEMENTS, COMMUNICATION SKILLS: the students will understand the essential aspects of the doctrines explained and will get important critical tools in order get a critical understanding of the themes discussed, such as (but not only): the question of orientalism in Asian religions and philosophies, the applicability of European historiographic categories to Asian religions, the possibilities of developing non-Eurocentric approaches to Asian thought, etc. Moreover, they will be able to present the content of the lectures and make autonomous judgements on the subjects explained during the lectures and will familiarize with specific bibliographical tools (handbooks, essays, reference works).

+Oggetto: